 How Do I Write On Vinyl Labels?

-Now that we have our labels applied we can write on them.
+Now that we have our labels applied, we can write on them.

-The type of marker or chalk will really depend on how much heavy use your labels will get.
+The type of marker or chalk will really depend on how much use your labels will get.

 How To Use Pens To Create Labels With A Cricut Machine